nuuuwan/news_lk3_data/README.md

 *2024-07-11 10:51:00* · [`adaderanalk`](https://www.adaderana.lk/news/100437/president-inaugurates-kompanna-veediya-flyover-) · `en`

 President Ranil Wickremesinghe inaugurated the second phase of the flyover project today (11).
-This phase, constructed by the Ministry of Transport and Highways at a cost of LKR 5,278 million, spans between Kompannavidiya and Justice Akbar Mawatha over the railway line.
+This phase, constructed by the Ministry of Transport and Highways at a cost of LKR 5,278 million, spans between Kompanna Veediya and Justice Akbar Mawatha over the railway line.

 The Road Development Authority, in collaboration with Maga Engineering, undertook this project to alleviate the delays and traffic congestion caused by the frequent closing of railway gates for 109 daily train journeys.

-In the bustling commercial area of Kompannavidiya, which hosts various institutions including government offices, hospitals, religious places, restaurants and cinema halls, it has been observed that nearly three hours of the day is wasted due to the closing of railway gates.
+In the bustling commercial area of Kompanna Veediya, which hosts various institutions including government offices, hospitals, religious places, restaurants and cinema halls, it has been observed that nearly three hours of the day is wasted due to the closing of railway gates.

 ...